szczyglis-dev/py-gpt/README.md

 - `Prompt` *prompt*

-Prompt used for vision mode.
+The prompt used for vision mode.
 It will append or replace current system prompt when using vision model.

 - `Replace prompt` *replace_prompt*

-replace_prompt.description = Replace whole system prompt with vision prompt against appending it to the current prompt.
+Replace whole system prompt with vision prompt against appending it to the current prompt.

 - `Enable: "camera capture" command` *cmd_capture*